 As a graduate student, Ben was awarded a Rappaport Public Policy Fellowship and served in the City of New Bedford’s planning department.
 He also worked as a graduate research assistant on a multi-year longitudinal analysis measuring the impact of new information technologies on neighborhood social networks.

-Ben graduated from Trinity College, Hartford in 1999 with a bachelor’s degree in economics.
-In 2004, he completed his master’s degree in city planning at the Massachusetts Institute of Technology.
-He lives in Boston with his wife Anne and two daughters, Eloise and Cecily.
+Ben graduated from Trinity College, Hartford with a bachelor’s degree in economics.
+He completed his master’s degree in city planning at the Massachusetts Institute of Technology.

 -